Somali Bantus: Terminology

 Various terms differentiating the Somali Bantu from ethnic Somalis have been in usage for a long time.
-However, the term "Somali Bantu" in specific is an ethnonym that was created by humanitarian agencies shortly after the outbreak of the civil war in Somalia in 1991.
-Its purpose was to help staff of these aid agencies better distinguish between, on the one hand, Bantu origin ethnic minority groups hailing from Southern Somalia and thus in dire need of humanitarian attention and on the other hand, versus other Bantu groups from elsewhere in Africa that did not require immediate humanitarian assistance.
-The neologism further spread through the media, which repeated verbatim what the aid agencies' increasingly began indicating in their reports as a new name for Somalia's ethnically Bantu minorities.
-Prior to the civil war, the Bantu were referred to in the literature as Bantu, Gosha, Mushunguli, Oggi and especially as Jareer, which they still, in fact, are within Somalia proper.
+According to the scholar Ken Menkhaus, the collective label "Somali Bantu" did not exist before 1991.
+The term "Somali Bantu" is an exonym that was created by humanitarian agencies shortly after the outbreak of the civil war in Somalia in 1991.
+Its purpose was to help staff of these aid agencies better distinguish between, on the one hand, Bantu origin ethnic minority groups hailing from Southern Somalia and thus in dire need of humanitarian attention and on the other hand, other Bantu groups from elsewhere in Africa that did not require immediate humanitarian assistance.
+The neologism further spread through the media, which repeated verbatim what the aid agencies increasingly began indicating in their reports as a new name for Somalia's ethnically Bantu minorities.
+Prior to the civil war, the Bantu were referred to in the literature as Bantu, Gosha, or Jareer, terms which they are still commonly called within Somalia proper.
+International aid agencies, UN peacekeepers, and the media unintentionaly played a critical unintended role in identity formation among the Somali Bantu.

+Francesca Declich writes that in refugee camps, Somali Bantu were identified as a distinct group from other Somali refugees in order to ensure that they received humanitarian assistance.
+Aid workers reported that, because of longstanding discrimination and their marginalized status, Somali Bantu refugees were particularly vulnerable to having their food and aid looted.
+According to the her, the designation of Somali Bantu, which became widespread after 1990, helped humanitarian organizations recognize them as a vulnerable population and direct assistance toward them.
+The label "Bantu" gained prominence in refugee camps after 1990 as a humanitarian category used to distinguish marginalized communities that did not belong to the dominant Somali patrilineal clans.
+Although those grouped under the label had not previously identified themselves collectively as "Bantu", the designation enabled aid agencies to recognize them as a vulnerable minority.
+The shared experience of displacement and refugee life also contributed to the development of a broader collective identity among these communities.

+According to the scholar Annette Wannamaker:"The designation of Somali Bantu is a recent one, created within the international refugee administrative systems following the displacement of many self-contained rural communities during the political upheavals in Somalia in the early 1990s."The Somali Bantu called themselves waGosha, meaning people of the forest.
+While the Somalis call them the Jareer, meaning hard hair, or JareerWeyn, meaning greater Jareer.